ibmcnxdev/cc-customisations/README.md

 ## Common files - /core
 Contains common utils for checking if DOM is ready and adding CSS to the page.
 Used by both plugins.

+## Bonus
-## Bonus - also works in Connections on-prem if files are included in the header.jsp
+Also works in Connections on-prem if files are included in the header.jsp